Every narcissist has something insanely irresistible about himself, something that sucks you in and consumes you—like a black hole.

 They are overly confident and usually insanely attractive, but inside they are nothing but an empty shell—shallow.
 The only thing they want is to please themselves and fill their needs.

-The Compensatory narcissists are very good liars.
+The Compensatory narcissists are very good liars, so lying is their favorite narcissistic abuse tactic.
 They like to compensate for all the things they never achieved, so they lie about their accomplishments, presenting themselves as much more than they really are.
 The problem is they are such good liars, that you can’t see through them.

 They usually aim for emotionally unstable people who will serve as their ego boosters.
 These people will be the ones in the relationship who will admire their false accomplishments.

 These kinds of narcissists can’t take criticism, and that’s one of the reasons they bully emotionally unstable ones into being their ‘support’.